 Researchers have identified hundreds of pathogenic variants in 11 different genes that can cause aortic disease, but are still working to identify more.

 Clinical genetic testing is available for these genes.
 Because there are still more genes to identify, a negative test result does not rule out the possibility that aortic disease was caused by a genetic variant or risk factor.
+To learn more about the different types of genetic testing click here.

 Most genetic aortic conditions are inherited in a dominant manner, meaning that the patient received one copy of an abnormal gene from one parent.
 In some cases, the patient is the first person in their family to have this condition, caused by a random or sporadic genetic alteration at the time of conception.
 This is not caused by parental actions (alcohol use for example) and is not the fault of either parent.